-Do you know when you use @ mentions in a PBI?Last updated by Tom Bui [SSW] 5 months ago.See history
+Do you know when you use @ mentions in a PBI?Last updated by Tiago Araújo [SSW] about 6 hours ago.See history

 When the Product Owner verbally requests a change to a PBI, how do you update the PBI to reflect the change and also keep track of the conversation?

 You could send yourself a "To Myself" email and update the PBI description accordingly, but only those people included in the email chain are aware of the conversation.
 Only send a "To Myself" email when there is no Product Backlog that is related to the request, otherwise you should create or update a PBI and @mention the Product Owner and other relevant people (@mentioned people will still receive an email).

-Instead, what you should do is use the discussions feature in the PBI and mention the user using "@<username>".
-The benefits of using comments are:
+Instead, what you should do is use the discussions feature in the PBI and mention the user using "@username".

 - Quick and easy, no need to compose an email

 - History is visible to anyone looking at the PBI (with email, if you don't cc them, they wouldn't have a clue)

-- Easy to see all important notes/comments in one place instead of digging through email
+- Easy to see all important information in one place, instead of digging through email

-When someone (especially the PO) asks you to fix a PBI, mention that person in the PBI comments so they know when it’s fixed.
+When someone (especially the PO) asks you to work on a PBI, @mention that person in the PBI description/comments so they get notifications about the tasks.

-Example: When replying to "Hey XXX, can you please fix PBI 123?"
+You are replying to "Hey, can you please fix PBI 123?"

 "I have found the PBI and moved it near the top of our backlog"